 The International Council of Nurses says the shortages created by these combined factors may require in excess of 13 million nurses to fill global gaps.

-In Australia, even though the number of registered nurses increases every single year, it is expected there will still not be enough nurses in Australia to meet future demands.
+Even though the number of registered nurses increases every single year in Australia, it is expected there will still not be enough nurses to meet future demands.

 Whether you’re planning to work in Australia, or internationally, there are growing opportunities for qualified senior nurses and nurse leaders.